 Among the traditional dishes, we often find long-simmered dishes such as Flemish carbonnade made from beef, simmered in lager and aromatics.

-The Paris region is also very well known for its pastries: Saint-Honoré, Paris-Brest or the famous macaroons.
-The mold and fries are a very typical dish in the north of France hence the name of French fries known by foreigners.
+The Paris region is also well known for its pastries, such as Saint-Honoré, Paris-Brest, and famous macaroons.
+The mould and fries are a very typical dish in the north of France, hence the name French fries known by foreigners.

 Renowned Markets